 For as long as I can remember our family has discussed what we have seen on TV and one such occasion has gone down in family legend.
 When our oldest son was about seven years old and was watching ‘Buffy the Vampire Slayer’ with his older sister.
 Two of the female characters kissed and our son was adamant that the program makers had made a mix-up because “Girls don’t kiss each other”.

 When our oldest son was about seven years old and was watching ‘Buffy the Vampire Slayer’ with his older sister two of the female characters kissed and our son was adamant that the program makers had made a mix-up because “Girls don’t kiss each other”.

 “Sometimes they do” we explained “In the same way mummy & daddy love each other, some girls love others girls and some boys love other boys.
 It’s just the same as a boy & a girl who love each other.”
 Our little fella mulled this over for a bit and while he did we talked through the terms lesbian, homosexual and gay and let him know they were words he could use, that it was all perfectly normal and wasn’t unusual.

-This obviously made him feel empowered with some exotic, secret knowledge because from then on, for weeks afterwards, he would tell anyone who would listen that he had watched lesbians kissing.
+This obviously made him feel empowered with some exotic, secret knowledge because from then on, for weeks afterward, he would tell anyone who would listen that he had watched lesbians kissing.
 His grandparents came to visit and were greeted at the door with:

 “I’ve seen lesbians kissing each other.
 We watched it on TV”